HollyAutomation/Holly/readme.md

 A reliable and simple automated testing framework built around playwright and mocha with Jest snapshots thrown in, running in parallel.

+## Current Status - POC

+This project is in POC state.
+Anything could change or it could be abandoned.

 ## Features

 Retry tests - individual tests can retry